curtisa1/ICQSplitter/README.md

 is the raw magnitude and Φ(ϴ) is Schleicher's composite phase function.

 --heliocentric and --phase can be combined such that 𝑚helio = 𝑚app -5log(Δ) is calculated followed by mph = 𝑚helio+2.5𝑙𝑜𝑔(Φ(ϴ)).
 All magnitudes along with heliocentric distance, r, are reported in the 'keepers.csv' file.

+curtisa1 (at) mail.usf.edu, latest version: v1.0, 2018-19-19

+*	v1.0: Sorts problematic entries from data, performs heliocentric and phase corrections.

+TODO:
+-Add option to graph r vs mapp, r vs mhelio, and r vs mph.
+-Remove necessity of having 'Schleicher_Composite_Phase_Function.txt' in working directory.
+-Add ability to increment the JPLHorizon query in other intervals besides 1-60 minutes.
+-Add checks for all reference star catalogs that have special requirements as per ICQ's website.
+-Add statistical analysis techniques to account for observer differences.